 involvement (i.e. stage IVB CTCL).
 Note, participants who have SS with bone marrow

 3. Concomitant use of drugs with a risk of causing torsades de pointes

-4. Patients who have received chemotherapy or any investigational drug or undergone major
+4. Participants who have received chemotherapy or any investigational drug or undergone

-surgery ≤ 3 weeks prior to starting study drug or who have not recovered from side
+major surgery ≤ 3 weeks prior to starting study drug or who have not recovered from